Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-What Exactly is Hypothyroidism in Dogs?
+What Exactly Is Hypothyroidism in Dogs?

 This gland's primary function is to produce two hormones known as thyroxine (T4) and triiodothyronine (T3).
-These two hormones are responsible for controlling the dog's metabolism, regulating the heart beat, stimulating the development of red blood cells, and regulating cholesterol, along with ensuring the proper development of the dog's neurologic and skeletal systems.
+These two hormones are responsible for controlling the dog's metabolism, regulating the heartbeat, stimulating the development of red blood cells, and regulating cholesterol, along with ensuring the proper development of the dog's neurologic and skeletal systems.

 In the case of hypothyroidism, the thyroid gland is under-active and fails to produce sufficient thyroid hormones.
 This deficiency of hormones leads to a cascading chain of events affecting many bodily functions.

 What causes this insufficient production?
-Often, the exact cause remains unknown, but in many cases it's due to an autoimmune disorder, also known as autoimmune thyroiditis, that causes the destruction of thyroid tissue causing the thyroid gland to atrophy and work improperly.
-The condition can be inherited or triggered by environmental and dietary factors--think exposureto pollutants, chemicals and allergies.
-Affected dogs breeds include Golden retrievers, dobermans, Irish setters, dachshunds, cocker spaniels, Labrador retrievers.
+Often, the exact cause remains unknown, but in many cases it's due to an autoimmune disorder, also known as autoimmune thyroiditis.
+This causes the destruction of thyroid tissue, causing the thyroid gland to atrophy and work improperly.
+The condition can be inherited or triggered by environmental and dietary factors—think exposure to pollutants, chemicals, and allergies.
+Affected dogs breeds include Golden retrievers, Dobermans, Irish setters, dachshunds, cocker spaniels, Labrador retrievers.

 How Hypothyroidism Affects Behavior

 It's still not clearly understood how low thyroid levels may affect behavior.
 There are chances that lowered thyroid levels may affect the dog's hypothalamic-pituitary-adrenal (HPA) axis which controls how the dog reacts to stress.
-Another theory has it that the elevated levels of cortisol, sometimes found in some dogs. may cause the dog to feel in a constant state of stress.
+Another theory has it that the elevated levels of cortisol, sometimes found in some dogs, may cause the dog to feel in a constant state of stress.
 These high levels of cortisol are what ultimately may suppress the production of thyroid stimulating hormone (TSH).